Weekly News

 Verse of the Week

-Collect for Third Sunday of Lent
+Collect for Palm Sunday

 Daily Bible Readings for the Week